 Waking up, hitting the snooze button, and letting the day unfold without direction is one of the biggest missed opportunities imaginable, yet millions (if not billions) of people live lives of complacency simply by letting their days happen by chance.
 The fact of the matter is this:

-How you start your day sets the stage for your whole life.
+How you start your day will set the tone for your whole life.

 Give this practice a try and see if you don’t feel tangible forward movement toward your life’s goals and dreams.
 The following nine keys to manifestation will revolutionize the way you engage with your life.
 Incorporate them into your meditation techniques or develop a new meditation plan.